 A “Green Car” is An Oxymoron

-But there is no such thing as a green car.
-It’s just that some are greener than others.
-Cars are a major contributor to Green House Gases (GHGs), cause urban and rural blight with ever-increasing road infrastructure, and pollute our air and water via exhaust, road runoff and waste from maintenance and manufacturing.
+Surely cars are getting greener, particularly with the growth in sales of electric vehicles?
+In reality, there is no such thing as a green car.
+It’s just that some are less dirty than others.
+Cars are a major contributor to Green House Gases (GHGs) whether at the tailpipe (diesel or petrol) or the power station (electric vehicles).
+They cause urban and rural blight with ever-increasing road infrastructure, and pollute our air and water via exhaust, road runoff, noise and waste from maintenance and manufacturing.

 A Life Of Grime

 One report noted, the car is “dirty from cradle to grave”.
-Analysts from Heidelberg’s Environment and Forecasting Institute in Germany took a medium-sized car and assumed that it was driven for 13,000 km a year for 10 years.
+Analysts from Germany’s Heidelberg Environment and Forecasting Institute took a medium-sized car and assumed that it was driven for 13,000 km a year for 10 years.
 They computed its life-cycle financial, environmental and health impacts.

 But surely cars are getting more fuel efficient, and less polluting?
-Maybe, but the contribution of cars to GHGs grows as people drive more often and for longer distances.
-The government is forecasting that UK road traffic will rise by 40% in the next 20 years.
-Can you begin to imagine what that will be like?
+Maybe, but the contribution of cars to GHGs is growing as people drive more often and for longer distances and increasingly, in bigger cars (so called Sports Utility Vehicles, or SUVs).

 No wonder that one commentator has said